suraj141212/Int220-Ca3-Assignment/README.md

 This is a project on Registration and Login system where user can login with their credentials and then manage the data as admin.

-Import the sqldatase under database name "loginsystem"
+Import the sqldatabase under database name "loginsystem"